 Mr. Mercedes is a quick read inspired by the tragic headlines about drivers who plow into crowds of people.
 The Outsider is as scary as any vintage King.
 11/22/63 is a pretty amazing time-travel book about trying to prevent JFK's assassination.
 Full Dark, No Stars collects some chilling stories and novellas that will stay with you.

 If you're not too into horror (although, why would you be reading this blog post if you aren't?!), try On Writing, a slim volume that combines memoir with writing advice.
-(See what one of our teen volunteers thought about it here, opens a new window!), The Eyes of the Dragon, an excellent high fantasy story that he wrote for his children, or start his epic fantasy series with The Gunslinger.
+The Eyes of the Dragon, an excellent high fantasy story that he wrote for his children, or start his epic fantasy series with The Gunslinger.
 Although his Dark Tower series is one of his most popular works, I omitted it from the "fan favorites" section above because so many people have trouble getting into it, and the quality's very uneven.
 (To be fair, I doubt many could write thousands of pages set in the same universe that were *more* even!)
 If you enjoy his unique blend of fantasy and western, and can get past some of the dated stereotypes and the kind of cold, impersonal beginning (it picks up in the second book, I promise!), it's a long, satisfying read, especially after you've read some of his other books (since they all echo into the same universe, in the end).

 Also, pro tip: google "where to start with Stephen King," and there isn't exactly a dearth of opinions out there. 🙂 Here's my colleague Toby's takes on his 13 favorites!